raul23/organize-ebooks/README.rst

                                                     (default: 7 3)

   Organize options:
+    --skip-archives                                 Skip all archives (e.g. zip, 7zip) except epubs.
-    -c, --corruption-check-only                     Do not organize or rename files, just check them for corruption (ex. zero-filled files, corrupt archives or broken .pdf files).
-Useful with the `output-folder-corrupt` option.
+    -c, --corruption-check {check_only,true,false}  `check_only`: do not organize or rename files, just check them for corruption (ex. zero-filled files, corrupt archives or broken .pdf files). `true`: check corruption and organize/rename files.
+                                                    `false`: skip corruption check.
+This option is useful with the `output-folder-corrupt` option.
     -t, --tested-archive-extensions REGEX           A regular expression that specifies which file extensions will be tested with `7z t` for corruption.
                                                     (default: ^(7z|bz2|chm|arj|cab|gz|tgz|gzip|zip|rar|xz|tar|epub|docx|odt|ods|cbr|cbz|maff|iso)$)